 Remus Lupin was drunk.
 Extremely drunk.

 The pair embraced in the corner of one of the older Astronomy Tower classrooms while the rest of the students around them raged to the live music.
-Remus didn’t know how their relationship had progressed so quickly, but one minute he was dancing with Marlene as Tarantellegra played acoustically on the makeshift stage in the front of the room, and seconds later, she dragged him into the shadows for some serious snogging.
+Remus didn’t know how their relationship had progressed so quickly, but one minute he was dancing with Marlene as Tarantellegra played an acoustic set, and seconds later, she dragged him into the shadows for some serious snogging.

 And he didn’t protest.
 He was willing to do anything to make the deep, throbbing pain in his chest go away.